The 2020 NBA Draft will be the 73rd annual entry draft.

 A lot has happened in the 70-plus years of the draft and there's sure to be more history to be made as the years go on.

-With the draft still currently scheduled for Thursday, June 25, 2020, we thought it would be good to take a look at some of the most unique facts of the NBA Draft.
+With the draft scheduled for October 16, we thought it would be good to take a look at some of the most unique facts of the NBA Draft.

 - The first-ever draft was held on July 1, 1947 in Detroit, Michigan by the then BAA (Basketball Association of America), which later became the NBA in August of 1949.

 - Clifton McNeeley was the first-ever player selected in the draft.
 He was drafted by the Pittsburgh Ironmen.
 The Ironmen went 15-45 and missed the playoffs in 1946-47, earning the first overall selection.

 - The team folded before the start of the next season, however, before McNeeley could even play in the pros.
 He instead became a high school basketball coach, winning four state titles, amassing a record of 320-43.

 - McNeeley and Gene Melchiorre - the first overall pick in the 1951 NBA Draft - remain the only two top picks to never play a pro basketball game.

 - The Cleveland Cavaliers have held the most number one overall selections, getting the opportunity to pick first overall on six different occasions.

 - Austin Carr (1971), Brad Daugherty (1986), LeBron James (2003), Kyrie Irving (2011), Anthony Bennett (2013) and Andrew Wiggins (2014) all heard their names called first by the Cavs.